Dr. James Martell

 ENG 361: Creative Writing Workshop in Fiction

-In Spring 2018 he will teach a crosslisted seminar with ART titled:
+In Spring 2018 he taught a crosslisted seminar with ART titled:

 FRN 382: Plastic and Visual Reflections: Literature, Philosophy and Art in France in the 20th century